The Lake District has long been a place to stop, pause, and reflect on nature’s beauty

 ENGLAND: The Lake District in Cumbria, north-west England, has just become Britain’s first national park to be awarded this momentous status by the World Heritage Committee, bringing the tally of Unesco World Heritage sites in the UK and its overseas territories to 31.
 If that’s not reason enough to visit this stunning area of Britain this summer, here are ten more.

 Award-winning food scene

 The view from Catbells

 Picking out just one Lake District view is a tricky task, in an area blessed with landscapes so striking they’ve inspired writers and poets throughout history.
 One of the loveliest vistas to be found is looking east from the top of Catbells hill across the lake of Derwentwater to the mountain of Skiddaw.
 The Catbells Lakeland Walk is a short, sharp, steep 451-metre climb, but well worth the effort.

-This August, the team behind the acclaimed Watergate Bay Hotel in Cornwall are opening Another Place, The Lake on the shores of Britain’s second largest lake, Ullswater.
-This stylish new hotel and spa has been designed around the lakeside environment, with a homely feel.
+The Lake on the shores of Britain’s second largest lake, Ullswater.
+This stylish hotel and spa has been designed around the lakeside environment, with a homely feel.

 Monkeying in the treetops